XBigTK13X/snowstream/design/transcode.md

 # Local FFMPEG Streaming tests

+Note that even with a different path at the end, trying to run a second transcode runs into the port being used.
+Need a block of ports and cap transcodes.

 ## Host the rtmp stream locally (working !)
 `ffmpeg  -i "${INPUT_VIDEO}" -c:v h264_nvenc -preset medium -vf "bwdif,format=yuv420p" -c:a aac -f flv -listen 1 rtmp://0.0.0.0:1935/hls/abom`